vintageplayer/uniswap-v3-subgraph-docs/docs/schemas/flash.md

 sidebar_position: 13
 ---

+Entity to store details of a flash event emitted while a flash loan was taken from a pool.

+## Schema
 |Field|Type|derivedFrom|Description|
 |-|-|-|-|
 |id | ID! | | Flash Entity ID.
 Format: `<transaction hash>#<index in transaction.flashed array>` |